 Mimicry plants (sometimes called mesembs) are my favorite out of all the succulents but can also be some of the hardest to care for.
 If you even LOOK at them wrong, they’ll die.
 Seriously.
 (Split rocks are a type of mimicry plant.)
 Mimicry plants are true succulents in that they store water and can go many, many months without even a drop.
 It’s crucial that they have a well draining soil without much in the way of organics (i.e. no peat-based bagged succulent mix) and they do best when planted alone or with other carefully selected mesembs.

-Generally speaking, I grow most all of my succulents in a mixture of pumice, calcined clay particles, and granite grit with the exception of lithops which are actually grown in pure pumice.
-(I get all of my pumice from General Pumice Products without exception!)
+Generally speaking, I grow most all of my mesembs in a mixture of 25% Black Gold Cactus Mix and 75% pumice (I generally use 3/16″ size).
+I get all of my pumice from General Pumice Products without exception!